CourseScheduler/scheduler-legacy/src/main/resources/Readme.txt

 	-Added j2se href for auto JRE update on platforms that support it -Prepare for Java 8 upgrade by bumping jnlp spec & runtime -Add Java 7 end of life (Oracle) warning
+	-Fixes issue #23, illegal use of Long.max(long, long) in Java 7

 4.12.6
 	-Fixed issue #14, UI bug where conflict would occupy inaccurate portion of the day